News

 Milkiyat’s Developer Due Diligence Checklist can help buyers assess a project’s likelihood of on-time delivery before committing.

+One of the most under appreciated factors fueling Pakistan’s real estate confidence crisis is the deep entanglement between the country’s media landscape and its property developers a relationship that systematically distorts public information about the sector.
 Research has documented a striking pattern: six of Pakistan’s most prominent real estate developers each own a television news channel.
 Of Pakistan’s 31 licensed news channels, these six developers control five — representing 16% of the media market.
 The channels involved include major names in Pakistani news broadcasting.

 The implications for real estate reporting are serious.
 Media outlets owned by developers have an inherent conflict of interest when reporting on: